Matthew-w56/Matt-Spreadsheet/FormulaEvaluator/README.md

 # Comments to Evaluators

-	A few additions to the specified algorithm were needed to get it working.
-Specifically, adding a line to ensure that a new +/- operator was added to the opStack even when a previous operation was taken care of (see Evaluator.cs lines 86-93).
-I also added checks to make sure the opStack wasn't empty each time it was accessed because it threw errors when I tried to see if the stack had a * and it was empty.
+	I added checks to make sure the opStack wasn't empty each time it was accessed because it threw errors when I tried to see if the stack had a * and it was empty.
 That very well could have been part of the assignment (to figure that out myself), but since so many other errors are spelled out for the class I figured I'd mention it.

 # Assignment Specific Topics